Form 1098-E, Student Loan Interest Statement

 What is Form 1098-E?

-It is possible that you may not receive a 1098-E from your lender if the amount of interest you paid was less than $600.
+It is possible that you may not receive a 1098-E from your lender if you paid was less than $600 of interest.
 You can always contact your lender if you are unsure of how much interest you paid.
-Remember, if you paid interest on a student loan during the year, you can deduct it.

-You'll enter the information that's on your 1098-E into TurboTax as it asks questions about your education and loan.
-Be sure to enter the exact amount(s) that are listed on your Form 1098-E to receive the appropriate deduction for student loan interest on your income tax return.
-TurboTax will help you sort out how to best take advantage of available education tax benefits.
+As TurboTax asks about your education and loans, enter the information on your 1098-E. Be sure to enter the exact amount(s) that are listed on your Form 1098-E to receive the appropriate deduction for student loan interest on your tax return.

 Entering Form 1098-E into TurboTax

 Watch our video on how to enter your Form 1098-E, or in TurboTax, jump right to the entry area:.